Kaga Onsen: Hoshino Resorts KAI Kaga

 Nagano prefecture is known for soba, or Japanese buckwheat noodles, and Kawakami An is the most well known place for it in Karuizawa.

-Their noodles are homemade, and they have a variety of soba sets to choose from.
-And of course, beer and nihonshu (Japanese sake) to go with it as well.
+Their noodles are homemade and they have a variety of soba sets to choose from.
+And of course they have beer and nihonshu (Japanese sake) to go with it as well.

 The restaurant has both indoor and outdoor seating and is dog-friendly.
-There’s a second location at Harunire Terrace, as well as two in Tokyo.
+There’s a second location at Harunire Terrace, as well as locations in high-end areas of Tokyo.

 My recommendation: Duck broth dip with cold soba.
 Tempura is really good too.